 However innovative and appealing this new system Direct Democracy (DD) may seem, beware that Devil is in the details.
 DD could lead to disastrous rules and regulations, a highly uneducated and unsophisticated population is most likely going to rule itself into oblivion through implementation of popular but disastrous laws.
 A system of checks and balances must be studied carefully for such a DD system to work effectively and efficiently in the best interest of Society!!!

 Imagine the DD polling will lead for sure to great malinvestment practices.
-For example, everybody will for sure vote in favor of “money for nothing” and other happy money printing policies thus leading to malinvestment and ultimately wealth destruction.
+For example, everybody will for sure vote in favor of “money for nothing” and other happy direct money printing policies thus leading to malinvestment.

 Some kind of superuser powers over DD lawmaking appears to be needed until a better system is found once society has evolved long enough through the DD development phase.